5 Tips for Staying Safe on a College Campus

-Staying safe on campus is a big priority for students.
+Staying safe at school is a big priority for students.
 Colleges have security services and do their best to create a safe environment, but it’s still important for students to take measures to protect themselves and their property.
 The most common crimes are robberies and property crimes, but assaults and sexual assaults are still an issue on college campuses.
 You can protect yourself by becoming informed and taking the necessary precautions.
-Here are five tips for staying safe on your college campus.
+Here are five campus safety tips to keep you comfortable at college.

 Be Extra Cautious at Night